kwasniew/hyperbook/README.md

 The ```event``` is a regular DOM event, therefore we can access ```event.target.value``` from DOM Event API.
 As mentioned before, it's all about transferable skills.

-The following figure updates conceptual model of Hyperapp actions with an extra event parameter:
+The following figure shows updated conceptual model of Hyperapp actions with an extra event parameter:
 <figure>
     <img src="images/action_with_event.jpg" width="650" alt="Action is a pure function of state and event" align="center">
     <figcaption><em>Figure: Action is a pure function of state and event</em></figcaption>